Millicent2000/Customer-Purchase-Behavior-Analysis/README.md

 This project demonstrates the ability to:

 - Translate raw data into business insights
-- Build dashboards that support decision-making
+- Build dashboards that support decision making
-- Communicate findings in a clear, stakeholder-focused manner
+- Communicate findings in a clear, stakeholder focused manner

 ### Contact